pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 > outputs when you call a wrapper function with `submit=True`.

-After submitting a job, you can use the `wait` function to wait until a job has completed:
+After submitting a job, you can use the `hold` function to wait until a job has completed:

 ```
-from fsl.utils.run import wait
+from fsl.utils.run import hold
 jobid = bet('08_fslpy/bighead', 'bighead_brain', submit=True)
 print('Job ID:', jobid)
-wait(jobid)
+hold(jobid)
 print('Done!')
 render('08_fslpy/bighead bighead_brain -cm hot')
 ```